Skyshader77/Lacryma-Hydra/chapter12.typ

 "Send an alchemist here.
 The water must be foul.
 Perhaps a Faithful put their waste in it," said Nix.

 Ralens grimaced and turned away from the well.
 Spartak barked ferociously.

+"It is just poison, Spartak.
+The alchemist will purify the water by the next sunset," said Nix.

 She saw too late the tentacle emerge from the well.
-It grabbed the Emperor.
+A matrix of suction cups grabbed the Emperor.
 Ralens yelled.
 Majorian let out profanities.
 The tentacle dragged its captive towards the hole.
 The Scholae Palatinae dropped his shield and lance.
 His hands seized the monster's appendage.
+Nix rushed to grab Majorian's legs.
+Spartak tugged the hem of her dress.
+The weight of his armor threatened to rip apart her shoulders.
+Her nails clawed at his boots.

+_Was that an octopus?_ thought Nix.
+If only Claradore could be here at this very moment.
+His musculature would be a great asset in this trying time.

+The creature pulled, slamming her head against the well.
-In an instant, his body barreled down the darkness.
+Her hands slipped.
+Nix swore.
+In an instant, Majorian's body barreled down the darkness.